killianvervelle/ML-Music-recommendation-engine/README.md

 ### Questions

-In the scope of the project, we aim to address 4 questions:
+The scope of the project adresses 4 questions:
 - **Question 1 :** What are the most popular genres?
 Which year has the highest number of songs produced?
 Which country has the largest number of artists?
 - **Question 2 :** What is the average loudness and average BPM (beats per minute) per music genre?
 - **Question 3 :** How can we predict the music genre based on the characteristics of other songs (loudness, tempo, key, duration) -> Machine learning